DISPLAY BRANDING & RETARGETING

 Bid response – The information, specifications and rules submitted to Seller by Buyer in response to a Bid Request.

 Blacklist – A list of web sites that an Advertiser will not permit their ads to be placed on.
-These sites often contain
+These sites often contain content that is not aligned with the brand image of the Advertiser.

-Brand Safety – Contextual technology aimed at ensuring advertisement does not display on webpages where its
+Brand Safety – Contextual technology aimed at ensuring advertisement does not display on webpages where its appearance might negatively impact the Advertiser’s brand.

 Buyer – An agency representing advertisers that buys or attempts to purchase Inventory.